nodejs/security-wg/processes/security_team_offboarding.md

 ## Process

-Every P period of time the WG will run through a process of validating membership relevancy as follows:
+Every 6 months the WG will run through a process of validating membership relevancy as follows:

 * An issue will be posted on the WG Repository that will mention all existing WG members to query whether participation in the WG is still relevant.
 * After 2 weeks a reminder notice will be posted
 * After 4 weeks those who haven't responded to the issue will be placed in a pending status ('emeritus')
 * After 4 weeks those who haven't responded to the issue will be removed from the WG (see `Revoking Access to Confidential Systems` section for details on access removal check-list)

-At any time until the last time mark any member can chime in and request to retain his membership without requiring consensus reaching by the WG.
+At any time until the last time mark any member can chime in and request to retain their membership without requiring consensus reaching by the WG.

 ## Revoking Access to Confidential Systems